chaoren88/chaoren88.github.io/_pages/about.md

 <body>

 <div class="scroll-box">
     <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
     <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
     <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
+    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
+    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
+    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
+    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
+    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>